SucrazyGit/TimeSeries-Final-Project/README.md

 # Time Series Final Projec
 Author: Brandon Sucrese

-All documentation in for the project is this github repo.
+All documentation for the project is this github repo.